teamwalnut/rescript-urql/docs/client-and-provider.md

 # Client and Provider

-The client is the central orchestrator of `reason-urql`, and is responsible for executing queries, mutations, and subscriptions passed to `useQuery`, `useMutation`, `useDynamicMutation` and `useSubscription`.
+The client is the central orchestrator of `reason-urql`, and is responsible for executing queries, mutations, and subscriptions passed to `useQuery`, `useMutation`, and `useSubscription`.
 The `Provider` wraps the root of your application and passes your `reason-urql` client instance, via React context, to hooks in your React tree.

 ## `Provider`

-The `Provider`'s responsibility is to pass the `reason-urql` client instance down to `useQuery`, `useMutation`, `useDynamicMutation`, and `useSubcription` hooks through context.
+The `Provider`'s responsibility is to pass the `reason-urql` client instance down to `useQuery`, `useMutation`, and `useSubcription` hooks through context.
 Wrap the root of your application with `Provider`.

 You can access the `Provider` component by referencing `Context.Provider` after `open`ing `ReasonUrql`.